 1190 Vienna, Probusgasse 6

 The life and work of Ludwig van Beethoven are inseparably bound up with Vienna.
 In 1787, the composer first came to the city to study with Mozart, from 1792 onwards he lived permanently here.
-Three apartments associated with Beethoven have long since featured among Wien Museum’s sites.
-Yet, until now, the city in which he composed so many of his works has never had a comprehensive Beethoven Museum.
-This gap is now about to be filled: the Beethoven apartment in Heiligenstadt at Probusgasse 6 in the 19th district is to be converted from a small memorial site into a major Beethoven museum devoted to the life and works of the composer.
+The Beethoven Museum is to draw upon the latest scholarship in presenting the life and work of the classical composer.

 The location is directly linked to Beethoven’s destiny, for it was here that he sought to cure, or at least alleviate, his hearing disorder.
 In the early nineteenth century, Heiligenstadt was an independent wine growing village.
 Its public baths brought an economic upswing to the area, located in what is today Heiligenstädter Park.
 The baths were supplied by a mineral-rich spring, the healing qualities of which attracted numerous spa visitors, including prominent figures of Viennese cultural life.

 Probusgasse 6 is traditionally associated with a deeply moving testimony of Beethoven’s.
 Here in 1802 he wrote the “Heiligenstädter Testament”, the letter addressed to his brother but never sent, in which Beethoven expressed his despair over his worsening deafness.
 At the same time, he worked in Probusgasse on some of his most important works, among them the Piano Sonata Op.
 31, No.2 ("The Tempest"), the "Prometheus"-Variations, Op.
 35, and first sketches for the Third Symphony (“Eroica”).